 You be the judge...

-For more information on the subject of Just Intonation, check out the web site of The Just Intonation Network
+For more information on the subject of Just Intonation, check out the Journal Of The Just Intonation Network

 |Return to Tunings Page||Return to Main Index|